 Recruiting Fail Could Easily be Avoided

-The Search for the Right Talent
+The Search for the Right International Talent

-Lifestyle Expats, or Self-Initiated Expats (SIEs), are an important factor in today’s global force and the actual circumstances suggest the phenomenon is on the rise (Habti & Elo, 2019).
-Thanks to technological changes, such as online recruiting, the labor market has become more international and more fluid and made the process of filling jobs internationally (internally or externally the organization) much simpler.
-As a consequence, an increasing number of professionals consider working abroad a realistic career option and there are growing opportunities to identify and eventually find a job abroad.
-We are in the middle of an unprecedented global crisis, which is bound to create a stronger recession than the 2008 financial crisis, and the war for talent is as heated as ever.
+“Lifestyle Expats” are an essential factor in today’s global force, and the actual circumstances suggest that the phenomenon is on the rise (Habti & Elo, 2019).
+Thanks to technological changes, such as online recruiting, the labor market has become more international and more fluid, making filling jobs internationally (internally or externally the organization) much more straightforward.
+Consequently, an increasing number of professionals consider working abroad a realistic career option, and there are growing opportunities to identify and eventually find a job abroad.
+We are in the middle of an unprecedented global crisis, which is bound to create a more substantial recession than the 2008 financial crisis, and the war for talent is as heated as ever.

 The Need for More Diversity, Equity and Inclusion

 Our global workforce is as varied as ever, with five generations working side by side and companies striving to fulfill all their Diversity, Equity, and Inclusion goals (gender/religion/ethnicity/sexual orientation).
-As cited by Forbes, diversity plays an ever more important role in recruitment and is proving to be directly correlated with increased revenue for the company (Boston Consulting Group, 2018; KPMG, 2018).
-The newest McKinsey Report comes to the same conclusion.

 “Despite a rapidly changing business landscape, the business case for diversity, equity, and inclusion (DEI) not only holds but grows even stronger.
 In our research, we continue to explore the link between diversity and holistic impact.”